Genealogy-valued Feller diffusion: Concepts and main results

-\begin{remark} A time inhomogeneous version of the process arises if we make $b$ a function of time, which is measurable and bounded on finite time intervals.
-Similarly for $a$.
-In the sequel we focus on the time-homogeneous case even though our Theorems~\ref{THM:MGP:WELL-POSED}--\ref{TH.KOLMO} can easily be generalized to the time inhomogeneous case. \end{remark}

 \paragraph{Martingale problem} For any distribution on the state space $\U$ we want to construct a stochastic process which has the given distribution as the initial distribution, satisfies the Markov property and whose paths satisfy some regularity conditions.
 The processes will be defined as solutions of \emph{well-posed martingale problems}.
-Let us first recall the notion of a martingale problem that we use here.
+We use here the following notion of a martingale problem.